-The typology will be presented in the form of a compact case study in the following chapter, exposing its in-depth structure by way of example.
-For this purpose, the case history of Mareike will be introduced representing the third type of development of an enlightened political attitude.
+The typology will be illustrated in the form of a compact case study in the following chapter, exposing its in-depth structure by way of example.
+For this purpose, the case study of Mareike will be introduced representing the third type of development of an enlightened political attitude.

 Summary of Mareike´s case reconstruction: „To be able to shape one´s own life even concerning computers”